-All used MCNC benchmarks [10] and their characteristics, namely, the number of Configurable Logic Blocks (CLBs), input blocks, output blocks and the sum of all blocks are listed in Table I, sorted by ascending complexity (i.e., the global block count).
+All used MCNC benchmarks [11] and their characteristics, namely, the number of Configurable Logic Blocks (CLBs), input blocks, output blocks and the sum of all blocks are listed in Table I, sorted by ascending complexity (i.e., the global block count).
+Additionally, in Figure 8, a detailed visual representation of the data is provided to underline the different distributions of block types between the netlists.
 The netlists are placed on a homogeneous island-style architecture with four input lookup tables.